Open-Source-Community/LinQuest/Module-2/Questions.md

 --------------------------------------------------------------------------

-2. Finding Help in Linux
+## Question 2: Finding Help in Linux

 Scenario:
 You're new to Linux and need to understand how the ls command works.
 You want to find detailed information on all its options.